Computer Science Department

 In-Person

 This course enables students to use a variety of software tools to assist in their post-secondary studies and future careers.
 The course covers a broad range of information and communication tools essential for analyzing and presenting data, communicating information, organizing and writing papers, and preparing talks, slide presentations and posters.
 Webpage management is introduced.
 Topics covered support students in education, business, humanities and the health/social/physical sciences.
-B.Sc.
-Advanced Major and Honours students may only count this course as an approved or open elective; there is no such restriction for students in Arts or Business programs.
+For computer science major, advanced major and honours students CSCI 135 may be available only as an approved or open elective.
 Credit will be granted for only of CSCI 135 or CSCI 235.
 Three credits.

 Intro to Programming